About toenail infection and fingernail infection

 Fungal infections affect the toenails more often than the fingernails.

 If your child has a bacterial or viral infection, the skin around your child’s finger or toe will be inflamed.
-On children with darker skin, the inflammation might look brown, purple or grey.
-On children with lighter skin, the inflammation might look red.
+On children with dark skin, the inflammation might look brown, purple or grey.
+On children with light skin, the inflammation might look red.
 The skin might also be swollen, hot, tender and painful.

 A blister with pus can form next to the nail.
 Rarely, your child might get a fever and have difficulty moving their finger or toe.